 Silk Brain Stem

-Change that sticks has to come, not necessarily slowly (policy and government decisions can make immediate changes) but organically – the difference being that it comes from humans who have observed the conditions and bring an idea that only comes from the next location over.
+Any lasting change to a place has to come, not necessarily slowly (policy and government decisions can make immediate changes) but organically – the difference being that it comes from humans who have observed the conditions and bring an idea that only comes ‘from the next location over’.

 A hypothetical idea is born in Europe.
 Let’s say it wouldn’t work in China for some reason – because of environmental conditions, or the way people think, or both.
 That idea is carried over a mental Silk Road because the people in east Europe interact with the Middle East which interacts with Central Asia.
-The idea undergoes gradual changes as it travels closer to its destination.
+The idea undergoes gradual change as it travels closer to its destination.
 If it doesn’t change to fit the conditions of the world around it, it dies out before it reaches China.
+There’s a kind of mental evolution at play where the idea evolves to fit the brains of the carriers, who translate it, make it evolve.
 It can only get to China in a Chinese-compatible form, i.e. having passed naturally through mediators who make it comprehensible to Chinese people why their neighbours would think it.

 Ideas that last can never reach a country from a distant country.
 They can only come from next door.
-We assign the idea a ship-of-Theseus-like consistency, but as it has travelled it has dropped and replaced all of its pieces.
+We call the idea one thing, we track it and say it is consistent, but the truth is, as it has travelled it has dropped and replaced all of its pieces.
+It’s like a ship of Theseus.

 This was the case until the 1990s.

 The internet stomps all over the silk road of ideas by allowing us to engage with ideas that are totally foreign and that haven’t undergone any sort of adjustment to fit the way we live.
-That’s why in my daily life I deal with people who have overdosed on American political discourse despite their never having lived there and despite the conditions over there being so different to this country.
+That’s why, even if you don’t live in America, as long as you live in a place influenced by it, you’ll semi-often meet people who have overdosed on American political discourse despite their never having lived there and despite the conditions over there being so different to your own country.

 Halloween has never caught on where I live because it’s essentially a downloaded idea, something that’s purely sustained by commercial interests because shops want an excuse to sell chocolates.